![]() |

 "Enhanced Oil Recovery Injection Well" – means a Class II UIC well used for enhanced oil recovery.

-"Flowline" – means all injection, produced water and oil flow lines located within the boundaries of a lease or unit, or gathering lines between leases to a centralized storage area, or to the point where the lines connect with a primary transportation pipeline.
+"Flowline" – means all injection, produced water, oil or gas flowlines located within the boundaries of a lease or unit, or gathering lines between leases to a centralized storage area, or to the point where the lines connect with a primary transportation pipeline.

-"Freshwater" – means surface and subsurface water in its natural state useful for drinking water for human consumption, domestic livestock, irrigation, industrial, municipal and recreational purposes, and which will support aquatic life and contains less than 10,000 mg/liter total dissolved solids.
+"Fresh water" – means surface and subsurface water in its natural state useful for drinking water for human consumption, domestic livestock, irrigation, industrial, municipal and recreational purposes, and that will support aquatic life and contains less than 10,000 ppm total dissolved solids.

-"General Oilfield Waste" – means oily rags, chemical containers including any unused chemicals, oil filters and gaskets, used motor oil, lubricating oils, hydraulic fluids, diesel fuels, paint and solvent wastes and other similar wastes generated during drilling, completion, production and plugging activities and which are not exempt from the provisions of Subtitle C of the Federal Resource Conservation Recovery Act of 1976.
+"General Oilfield Waste" – means oily rags, chemical containers including any unused chemicals, oil filters and gaskets, used motor oil, lubricating oils, hydraulic fluids, diesel fuels, paint and solvent wastes and other similar wastes generated during drilling, completion, production and plugging activities and that are not exempt from the provisions of Subtitle C of RCRA.

 "Injection Well" – means an enhanced oil recovery injection well or disposal well.